 Green tea along with fresh peppermint and tea tree oil can be put together in hot boiling water and then cooled down.
 The obtained mixture can then be regularly sprayed on the skin to prevent and cure pimples.

-Where to buy green tea?
+Where to buy Green tea?

-They have two options for green tea.
+They have two options for Green tea.
 One is Mythical Green Tea and other is Green Valley Green Tea.

 Mythical Green comes from Sri Lanka’s famous Nanu Oya region.
 History of the region dates back to the time of the popular Indian epic Ramayana.
 As the legend goes the Sri Lankan king, Ravana, kidnapped the princess, Sita, and hid her in caves in the surrounding area.
 Later, in 1896, the first tea seeds were planted in the Nanu Oya District.
 Since then, the superiority of teas grown on this single estate has set them far above the rest — literally.
 At an elevation of between 1,402–1,950m, this high grown tea has spent its life on top of the world.
-Our Mythical Green blend appears yellow in color, and boasts a mild, roasted flavor that will earn it a permanent place in your cup.
+Our Mythical Green blend appears yellow in colour and boasts a mild, roasted flavour that will earn it a permanent place in your cup.

 30% OFF your first teakruthi order with code MYTEA